flexlar/charts/README.md

 ### Key Features

-- **Variety of chart types**: Frappe Charts supports various chart types, including Axis Charts, Area and Trends, Bar, Line, Pie, Percentage, Mixed Axis, and Heatmap.
+- **Variety of chart types**: Flexlar Charts supports various chart types, including Axis Charts, Area and Trends, Bar, Line, Pie, Percentage, Mixed Axis, and Heatmap.
 - **Annotations and tooltips**: Charts can be annotated with x and y markers, regions, and tooltips for enhanced data context and clarity.
 - **Dynamic data handling**: Add, remove, or update individual data points in place, or refresh the entire dataset to reflect changes.
 - **Customizable configurations**: Flexible options like colors, animations, and custom titles allow for a highly personalized chart experience.